nak/pytest_mproc/docsrc/index.rst

 *pytest_mproc* has support for running test distributed across multiple machines.

 .. caution::
-   You should validate that your tests run as exected before running distributed, as common errors will be replicated and shown in the output for all workers.
+   You should validate that your test code does not have any top-level errors before running distributed, as common errors will be replicated and shown in the output for all workers, potentially overwhelming the log.

 The concept is that one node will act as the main node, which is what the user launches to start the tests.
 That node populates the queue of tets, and collects and reports test status.
 The other nodes are worker nodes (either